 And a Side Note:

 I would not categorize myself as an “attachment parenting” mom (though both my boys do have a healthy attachment to me and my husband).
-My view about cry it out is not that it is absent parenting in all cases.
+My view about cry it out and sleep training, in general, is not that it is absent parenting in all cases.
 I do believe in letting a baby guide you in the feeding department that might build healthier eating habits when they are an adult.
 The trick is to make sure you offer enough healthy foods as options.

 My eldest son snacked a lot, too, taking 2 ounces and then another 2 ounces an hour later (or nursing one side and then the other an hour later).
 The snacking was a bit hard to handle, sometimes, but he was only eating at night twice at 4 months and once by 7 months, all on his own.
 My older son continued to eat rather often and got cranky when he was hungry.
 His afternoon snacks were close to the size of a whole meal.
 My younger son snacked a lot less than his older brother.
 In general, I try to accept that they are just different, but neither could go too long without eating when they were very young.
 I am honestly not sure how people wait 3 hours to feed because my guys would cry so hard.
 But I also attribute that to their intensity.

-In general, as long as your baby has the appropriate number of night feedings for her age, the decision whether to feed by schedule or on demand will depend on what works for you and your baby (keep in mind that some babies are more regular than others).
-I would not really choose one or the other based on how it may or may not affect their night sleep.
+In general, as long as your baby has the appropriate number of night feedings for their age, the decision whether to feed by schedule or on-demand will depend on what works for you and your baby.
+Keep in mind that some babies are more regular than others.
+I would not choose one or the other based on how it may or may not affect their nighttime sleep.
 Babies thrive on routine and the schedule can be as loose or strict as you make it.